-Removing the microSD-card
+Removing the micro-secure digital card

-1. Follow the procedure in before working inside your computer.
+1. Follow the procedure in Before working inside your computer.

-The following image provides a visual representation of the microSD-card removal procedure.
+The following images indicate the location of the micro-secure digital card and provide a visual representation of the removal procedure.

-- 1. Push the microSD-card to eject it from the slot. - 2.
-Remove the microSD-card from the system.
+- 1. Push the micro-secure digital card to release it from the micro-secure digital card slot. - 2.
+Slide and remove the micro-secure digital card from the system.

-Installing the MicroSD-card
+Installing the micro-secure digital card